Thewbi/ULX3S/sdram/README.md

 and closes the row.
 PRECHARGE has some physical meaning that is not very important.
 Just remember that PRECHARGE means to close a row.

-The process to WRITE to memory is:

-1. Go through the initialization steps (only once).
-2. Call the ACTIVE command for bank, row and column.
-3. Write data via DQ (the port for data)
-4. Call the PRECHARGE command to writeback the data and to close the row.

-The process to READ from memory is:

-1. Go through the initialization steps (only once).
-2. Call the ACTIVE command for bank, row and column.
-3. Read data from DQ (the port for data)
-4. Call the PRECHARGE command to close the row.

-Make sure to wait the defined time-frames in between each step as the datasheet requests in order to get the chip to actually execute the steps correctly.

 The exact coordinates (bank, row, column) to read from are specified using a combination of the ACTIVE command followe by either a READ or WRITE command:
 The ACTIVE command specifies the bank and the row.
 (The ACTIVE command cannot be used to activate auto precharge see below!)